Course Description

 Acknowledgements

-This course is adapted from previous offerings by Sanja Fidler, Ahmed Ashraf, and Babak Taati.
+Some course content is adapted from previous offerings by Sanja Fidler, Ahmed Ashraf, and Babak Taati.
+Many of the slides are modified from those of Philip Isola, Bill Freeman, Yannis Gkioulekas, Gordon Wetzstein, and Steve Seitz.
 The webpage is based on the website for CS231N and EE367 at Stanford University.

 Previous offerings